How to Rebuild in Widowhood (Part 3/3): New Identity & Purpose

 Thankfully, as humans, we have the ability to not only evaluate our own thinking, but to change it, and therefore, change our lived experience.

 You are not just meant to survive this life—you were made to co-create something beautiful again with God.
 You still carry His Spirit within you.
-That means you have power.
-You have purpose.
-And you have access to a life and resources that reflect His goodness, even in the face of devastating loss.
+That means you have power, purpose, and a new identity.

 God didn’t promise us a life free of trouble.
-But He did promise His presence, His power, and His purpose through it all.
+But He did promise His presence, His strength, and His HOPE through it all.
 I once heard that widowhood is not a curse, it's a calling.

 In Christ, we are offered: